Lewis-Horsley/My-Info/README.md

 ### 💼 Experience Highlights

-- 🔧 Developed robust backend systems using Java and Go
+- 🔧 Designed, developed and supported robust backend systems using Java and Go
-- 🐍 Implemented AI pipelines with Python
+- 🐍 Implemented AI pipelines with Python, AWS and Go
 - 📱 Created cross-platform mobile apps using Dart and Flutter
 - 🌐 Built responsive web applications with JavaScript and TypeScript